-- 1. Close the heater drain valve. - 2.
-Open a nearby hot water faucet to permit air in system to escape. - 3.
-Fully open the cold water inlet valve allowing the piping and water heater to fill with water. - 4.
-Close the hot water faucet opened in Step 2 as water starts to flow.
+- Close the heater drain valve. - Open a nearby hot water faucet to permit the air in the system to escape. - Fully open the cold water inlet valve allowing the piping and water heater to fill with water. - 4.
+Close the hot water faucet opened in Step 2 as water starts to flow. - Follow the steps in Start Up (page 55).